Asheville Hosts Cyclo-cross National Championships in January 2016

 Located in Asheville near the NC Arboretum, Bent Creek's collection of trails is great for all levels of mountain bike riders, with easier flat trails to trails with large climbs and technical sections.
 Bent Creek is popular for after-dinner rides, because it is just a few minutes' drive from downtown Asheville.
 Lake Powhatan has a great campground.
 See our Bent Creek & Lake Powhatan Guide.

-DuPont State Forest is fast becoming one of the leading mountain bike destinations in Western North Carolina.
-This forest offers over 80 miles of trail, nearly all of which is open to both equestrians and mountain bikers.
+Bike to waterfalls in DuPont State Forest, fast becoming one of the leading mountain bike destinations in Western North Carolina.
+This forest offers 100 miles of trail, nearly all of which is open to both equestrians and mountain bikers.
 DuPont offers everything from gentle forest roads to exciting single track, with an impressive variety of scenic attractions located only minutes apart.
+Ride across a granite summit at Cedar Rock or gentle dirt roads to Bridal Veil Falls.
 Download their Mountain Bike Guide.

 Follow the training route of Lance Armstrong.
 Beech Mountain is a biker's mountain offering something for everyone.
-The new Adventure Trail Park is a series of trails on both public and private land, maintained by the Town of Beech Mountain, that includes single track, double track, technical downhill runs, free ride areas, fire roads, and old unmaintained gravel roads.
-USA Cycling chose Beech Mountain Resort as the site of the 2011 and 2012 Mountain Bike Gravity National Championships.
+The Adventure Trail Park is a series of trails on both public and private land, maintained by the Town of Beech Mountain, that includes single track, double track, technical downhill runs, free ride areas, fire roads, and old unmaintained gravel roads.
+USA Cycling chose Beech Mountain Resort as the site of the Mountain Bike Gravity National Championships.
 The resort, the highest ski area in eastern North America, is developing the course and enhancing its lifts with the goal of creating an advanced facility for all mountain bike enthusiasts.
+And it's always cooler at this high elevation!
 See our Beech Mountain Guide.

-If you are visiting Biltmore Estate, take along your bike and try out their mountain biking trails - from easy to difficult.
+If you are visiting Biltmore, take along your bike and try out their mountain biking trails - from easy to difficult.
 Read more.

 This mountain bike guide service specializes in professionally guided trips in Pisgah National Forest and DuPont State Forest, near Brevard.
 They offer self-supported guided trips customized to individual tastes and ability levels.
 Half, full, and multi-day trips include a snack and lunch.
 They create rides focusing on downhills, single-track, or climbing, and even night rides.
 Experienced and trustworthy guides take all the hassles out of your planning and show you a fun experience.